 Metronet Internet FAQs

 Who owns Metronet?

-Metronet is a family-owned, midwestern company, led by CEO John Cinelli, who co-founded the business with his father.
-While it's headquartered in Evansville, Indiana, Metronet provides services in 16 states across the country.
-From a press release earlier this year, Cinelli boasted, "Metronet provides quality service to each of our customers through our fast and reliable fiber-optic internet, while supporting the continued growth and economic development of the communities we serve."
+Metronet is a family-owned, midwestern company led by CEO John Cinelli, who co-founded the business with his father.
+Metronet's headquarters is in Evansville, Indiana, but it provides services in 16 states.
+In a 2022 press release, Cinelli boasted, "Metronet provides quality service to each of our customers through our fast and reliable fiber-optic internet while supporting the continued growth and economic development of the communities we serve."

 Does Metronet Internet come with a router?

 Yes.
 Metronet's monthly rate includes a router rental.
 You may need to pay an extra $10 a month if you need to lease a wireless extender to get effective Wi-Fi throughout your home, but it is not required.

 Does Metronet have data caps?